paradisepilot/buildRLib/README.md

 https://www.freecodecamp.org/news/manage-multiple-github-accounts-the-ssh-way-2dadc30ccaca/
 ```

-If the following error regarding the R package is encountered on a macOS computer:
+If an error regarding the R package **Cairo** similar to the following is encountered on a macOS computer:
 ```
 Error : .onLoad failed in loadNamespace() for 'Cairo', details:
   call: dyn.load(file, DLLpath = DLLpath, ...)